kxdekxde/doro-tools/README.md

 # DORO Tools

 All of my tools to mod [NIKKE](https://nikke-en.com/) bundles.
-Thanks to Bingle, Danieru and Na0h for the help.
+Thanks to Bingle, Danieru, Na0h and majiko for the help.